chiwek/fxpro-test/README.md

 http://fxpro.codebliss.biz/v1

+## Deployment

+Deployment is done with Deployer(deployer/deployer) package If familiar with it, you can deploy easily to your server with modifying deploy.php in the app home.

 ## Host on your servers
 ### Requirements

 - Apache 2
 - Php 7.2 or newer
-- Mysql 8 or newer (Has JSON support)
+- Mysql 8 or newer (Has JSON column support)
 - Composer
 - Node with NPM installed
 - Angular CLI 7